potblitd/DigiLog-Clock/DigiDisk/README.md

 ### Idea
-This updated version of the DigiLog clock called 'DigiDisk' is meant to improve the previous design but also change a few aspects to meet the following requirements :
+This updated version of the DigiLog clock, called 'DigiDisk', is meant to improve the previous design but also change a few aspects to meet the following requirements :

 + Use cheap and easily available components
 + Simple setup with as little parts as possible
-+ Modular to add more 2-digit assemblies
++ Full clock, meaning at least 4 digits
 + Use overlapping disks to avoid collision of sharp edges and accelerate digit transitions
 + Ditch the WiFi, embrace minimal MCUs
 + Fully assembled PCB (no modules)
++ Finish version, no more ugly prototypes

 ### Design
 Having overlapping disks with marked pointers instead of bar elements involved changing the 4 axes positions and pointers arrangement, and set the disk layer order to draw all 10 digits.
 With the code names, each digit can be defined by its disks positions.
 Since the rotating elements are overlapping each other, there is no need to plan the sequence diagram as done for the first version.
+This significantly simplifies the coding parts later on.

 <p align="center">
   <img src="images/positions.svg" width="500" /> <br/><br/>